ROSE VALLEY HIKE IN CAPPADOCIA, TURKEY

 - Drive to the Meskendir Trailhead and take that trail to the Rose Valley Trailhead and begin the hike.

-We took the third option and began walking from Goreme Town in the heat and it was set to be a 3km walk to the start of the Meskendir Trail, which would then connect us to the Rose Valley Trail.
+We took the third option and began walking from Goreme Town in the heat and it was set to be a 3km walk, past the Goreme Open-Air Museum, to the start of the Meskendir Trail, which would then connect us to the Rose Valley Trail.
 However, as so often happened in Goreme and Cappadocia, we hitch-hiked our way to the start of the trail.

 You could drive directly to the Rose Valley Trailhead and then begin the trail from there but I highly recommend starting with the moderately easy Meskendir Trail that leads you there.